joesan/plant-simulator/README.md

 ### Running the application

 This application is built as a web application using the Play framework.
+We have two options to run the application:

+* Run as a standalone jar
+* Run as a Docker container

-To run the application, perform the following steps: TODO: Descibe how to dockerize!
+#### To run as a standalone jar, do the following

 ```
 1. Open a terminal and navigate to the project root folder